apache/qpid-site/input/discussion.md

 **NOTE**: The Qpid project offers various components in many different languages.
 When mailing the lists, please be specific about which component, or even which part of a given component, that you are using.
-For example, "I'm using the Qpid Broker for Java &lt;version&gt; with the Qpid JMS &lt;version&gt; AMQP 1.0 client" rather than "I'm using the broker and JMS client".
+For example, "I'm using the Qpid Broker-J &lt;version&gt; with the Qpid JMS &lt;version&gt; AMQP 1.0 client" rather than "I'm using the broker and JMS client".